|Pauli's Spin Matrices

 One may want to think of the symmetry with respect to the integral multiple or half- integral multiple rotation of 360o, but then not all the information contained within SU would be measured.
 Had we considered only a classical single-state system, the 360o rotation would have been sufficient to describe the corresponding symmetry.
 Obviously 2 × 360o rotations do not represent 4π-symmetry which is symmetry of the origin itself.
 In fact the information measured by ∞j × 360o rotations, will always be less than the information contained within the 4π-symmetry.
 In other words the resources available to a classical observer are not enough to re-define the origin and change the information structure being measured.

 The unit-line Λ∞ has the property that it is parallel to every straight line in the anharmonic plane.
 We have used this property for drawing an important geometric feature in Figure-1 related to ObsM.
 Can you figure out this feature?
 Think shell theorems.

 Please note that SU will form the initial state for the measurements performed by ObsM, the measurements represented by the polar Λ∞ in anharmonic coordinates (Figure-1).
 The central force nature of the problem is quite obvious.
 We have so far refrained from using physical constants or known forces in nature while developing this description.
-One of the conditions we have discussed is related to values of scalars l, m, and n, which have to be either integer or rational hence a continuous spectrum of measurable structures is prohibited.
+One of the conditions we have discussed is related to values of scalars l, m, and n, which have to be either integer or rational.
+Consequently a continuous spectrum of measurable structures is prohibited in j-space.